T

 Local etiquette

-• Dress modestly when visiting religious sites or traditional areas; shoulders and knees should be covered.
+• Dress modestly when visiting religious sites or traditional neighborhoods; shoulders and knees should be covered.

-• Tipping is not mandatory but appreciated for good service, usually around 10-15% in restaurants.
+• Tipping is not mandatory but appreciated for good service, usually around 10-15% in restaurants if a service charge isn't already included.

 Plan the rest of your Dubai trip